jdber1/opendrop/docs/mvp/using-mvp.md

 should implement.

-`Application` manages the lifecycle of `View`s and `Presenter`s, as well as the wiring of dependencies for both objects
+`Application` manages the lifecycle of `View`s and `Presenter`s, as well as the wiring of dependencies for both objects.

 **More Details:**